Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 Some housing compounds continue barring residents from going out, or limiting them to two hours a day.
 Barriers made of corrugated metal sheets have yet to all come down.
 Same with cement road blocks.
 I spy a man in a hazmat clamber over and sneak away!

 Disinfecting tents continue to dot the city.
-Getting in and out of my hotel still requires being sprayed with medical-grade alcohol:
+Getting in and out of my hotel still requires being sprayed with medical-grade alcohol.

 Traffic is much noisier today, though nobody seems fussed by a sign that life is resuming.